 At Baselworld 2017, Bulgari unveiled the world’s thinnest watch with a self-winding movement, a timepiece we’ve explored here.
-As we’ve seen in recent years, watch brands are pulling out all the stops to achieve new records not only in thinness, but in the level of complication and complexity that they pack into those super-slim movements and cases.
-Here are seven recent examples of timepieces that (at least for the moment) have set records for thinness in their respective categories.
+At the upcoming SIHH 2018, Piaget will be debuting its Altiplano Ultimate, now the world’s thinnest watch with a self-winding movement (we preview it here).
+As we’ve seen in recent years, watch brands continue to pull out all the stops to achieve new records not only in thinness, but in the level of complication and complexity that they pack into those super-slim movements and cases.
+Here are seven recent examples of timepieces that set records for thinness in their respective categories.

 1. World’s Thinnest Minute Repeater (Current – 2016):